panjips/comic-api/README.md

-# Comi API
+# Comi API (DEPRECATED)

-Restful API for my personal use and will continue to updated
+Indonesian Comic Scraper build NodeJS

 # How to Use